superduper-io/superduper/docs/how_to/create_replicaset.md

 (replicasetup)=
-# Replica set in MongoDB
+# How to create a replica set in MongoDB

 In order to use change data capture in SuperDuperDB together with MongoDB, it's necessary to use a MongoDB replica set.
 (This is a feature of MongoDB in order to preserve performance of master node.)